 PAPI 10 - A PAPI error code 10 is an abrupt crash of the VM.
 This is a non-specific error but we do usually find the underlying issue to be an out of memory problem.
 Take a look at this article on the Terra support site regarding PAPI error code 10.
 Check the relevant log files to look for any clues indicating this issue is a memory or disk issue.
 If there are no clues in the logs, try increasing the memory, or the memory and disk.

 The compute backend terminated the job - This error message is similar to PAPI error code 10.
 The VM crashed abruptly and we don’t have a lot of information about why it happened.
 Check the error and log files to get more clues about why the VM crashed.
-If there is anything else in the log files indicating the job ran out of memory, then find the relevant task where you should increase the memory following the instructions in our video below.
+If there is anything else in the log files indicating the job ran out of memory, then find the relevant task where you should increase the memory following the instructions in our troubleshooting video, linked here.
 Since increasing the disk is low cost, you can also increase the disk size to make sure the task completes.

 Job exit code 137 - A job exit code 137 indicates that the task ran out of memory.
 Follow the instructions in our tutorial video to find which task ran out of memory and increase the “mem_gb” input for that task.